You don’t need 100 reasons to exercise. Here are the Top 5 reasons that will help you stay motivated to exercise and manage your weight.

 Still not convinced?
 Have a read through these reasons and hopefully they will motivate you to start your own exercise plan!

 Exercise makes you feel good.
-Regular physical activity helps fight off those blues and keeps you in good spirit.
+Regular physical activity helps to fight off those blues and keeps you in good spirit.

 No way!
 It seems too good to be true... right?

 Think again!
-Studies show that regular exercise does in fact help enhance cognitive thinking in individuals and also decelerates or even reverses the brain's physical decay.
+Studies show that regular exercise does in fact help enhance cognitive thinking in individuals and decelerates or even reverses the brain's physical decay.

 Studies also show that the area of the brain responsible for higher cognition—the hippocampus—enlarges slightly when an individual exercises frequently.